JezuzLizard/Public-BO2-Mods/GriefFix/readme.md

 40% chance of electric doors being disabled

-**Map Restart:**
+## Map Restart:

-after intermission the map restarts using map_restart instead of a normal restart
+After intermission the map restarts using map_restart instead of a normal restart

-this fixes the no sound bug on respawn
+This fixes the no sound bug on respawn

-but requires all other players except 1 player to be killed and respawned
+But requires all other players except 1 player to be killed and respawned

-**Map Rotate**
+Player downs are reset after players respawn

+## Map Rotate

-the map can rotate between 3 locations
+The map can rotate between 3 locations

-town, farm and bus depot
+Town, Farm and Bus Depot //requires one of these maps to be loaded initially and only works on tranzit